dlsun/Stat350-S20/exam2.md

     - No posting exam questions on the Internet.
 Remember that every student will have a unique exam.
 If you post questions from your exam, I will know that you did it and be able to prove it.
 You are equally responsible if someone else posts questions from your exam.
-That is why it is important that you do not share the link to your exam with anyone else.
+That is why it is important that you do not share the questions on your exam with anyone else.
-- Violation of either rule will result in an automatic 0% on this exam and a report to the Office of Student Rights and Responsibilities (OSRR).
+- Violation of either rule will result in an automatic grade of F in the course and a report to the Office of Student Rights and Responsibilities (OSRR).

 ## After the Exam